scaleway/serverless-api-framework-python/docs/source/deploying.rst

 --------

 Generators will generate configuration files to use with other deployment tools.
 Currently, you can generate either a `serverless` or `terraform` configuration file.
-This can useful to integrate with your existing tooling.
+This can be useful to integrate with your existing tooling.

 Config file generation is done with the `generate` command: